-to_the_left_of (element: PDFElement, inclusive: bool = False, tolerance: float = 0.0) \rightarrow Element ist mentList Filter for elements which are to the left of the given element.
+to_the_left_of (element: PDFElement, inclusive: bool = False, tolerance: float = 0.0) \rightarrow ElementList

+Filter for elements which are to the left of the given element.

 If you draw a box from the left hand edge of the element to the left hand side of the page, all elements which are partially within this box are returned.